Pre-General Availability Draft: 2018-03-17

 InnoDB tablespace file is

-only updated by DDL operations on tables within that tablespace.
+only updated by DDL operations on tables within the tablespace.

 The presence of SDI data provides metadata redundancy.
 For